rinaudosal/rainwatertrap/README.md

   - max block height is 5

 ## development
-Rain water trap is developed in Java 11 and Junit framework to test business class.
+Rain water trap is developed in Java and Junit framework to test business class.

 The project have a Trap class to calculate the rain water having in input an array of non-negative int.

-Is present a main class to invoke the service class passing the sequence of borders, the class returns the value of water trapper.
+Main class invoke the service class passing the sequence of borders, the class returns the value of water trapper and print to the console.
 It is not imported any java utility libraries.
+Only maven is used to import junit dependency and runs the unit tests.

 ## testing
-Pass to test the rainwatertrap:
+To test the rainwatertrap:
-1 - clone the repository with command git clone aaaa
+ - clone the repository with command ```git clone https://github.com/rinaudosal/rainwatertrap.git ```
-2 - enter into root folder
+ - ```cd rainwatertrap``` to pass into sub-folder of project
-3 - run command javac pippo.java 12 3 4 5 6 6 6 6
+ - run command with your preferred values of building blocks ```java -cp rainwatertrap-1.0.jar com.rinaudo.rainwatertrap.RainWaterExecutor 3 1 3 ```

 That's all!